22nd January, 2026

 Are you ready to take action if a fire started?
 Are the safety requirements of your fire risk assessment in place?
 Use these ten weekly fire safety procedures to help you maintain good fire protection standards.
 Make sure you can take quick action and escape if a fire breaks out.

-As much as you try to stop fires, with nearly 3,000 fires every week in the UK, you also need to know what to do if a fire starts.
-Early warning and protection can help workers get to safety and stop small fires from escalating.
+But as much as you try to stop fires, with nearly 3,000 fires every week in the UK, you also need to know what to do if a fire starts.
+Early warning and protection can help workers reach safety and prevent small fires from escalating into large infernos.

 Once you have completed your fire risk assessment and implemented appropriate fire safety requirements, don't forget about the risks from fire.
 Simple checks and updates are well worth it in the event you need to take fire action.

 Emergency exits are needed to make sure people can escape from fires quickly.
-But it's likely that these access routes are also in use for day to day access to your workplaces.
-They might not realise they are blocking an escape route when they stack some boxes while moving a delivery.
+But it's likely that these access routes are also in use for day-to-day access to your workplaces.
+People might not realise they are blocking an escape route when they stack some boxes while moving a delivery.

-Early fire detection and warning is an essential fire safety measure.
-Quick action can prevent a fire from escalating and early warning is vital to give everyone time to escape.
+Early fire detection and warnings are an essential fire safety measure.
+Quick action can prevent a fire from escalating, and early warning is vital to give everyone time to escape.
 Your fire alarm can provide this, but only if it's working.

-Check that your alarm is in good working order and heard throughout the building.
+Check that your alarm is in good working order and can be heard throughout the building.

 People also need to know what to do when they hear the alarm.
 See item 9 on our list.

-You will probably need to supply fire fighting equipment in your workplace.
-The equipment could include fire extinguishers, sprinklers, fire blankets etc.
+You will also need to supply firefighting equipment in your workplace.
+The equipment could include fire extinguishers, sprinklers, fire blankets, etc.

 But what use is firefighting equipment if it doesn't work?
 In an emergency, you need to know that you can rely on the safety equipment provided.